inform-us/requirements_specifications/informus/rules/Epidural and motor block.md

 ### Average time between motor block assessments (a) Day and (b) night

-Measurement Interval - average time between motor block assessments - front tile metric calculation this calculation will look at all RASS scores (including those that are not on sedation or mechanically ventilated) average time between scores should be calculated from ACTUAL documented RASS scores in EPIC (ie. those with a _dt stamp) and not any forward filled scores there needs to be a minimum of two scores to calculate a measurement interval (if a patient has only just been admitted with one RASS score documented, or if a patient only has one RASS score during their entire ICU admission, calculation will not be possible and data will not be included on front tile metric the data on the front tile looks back from the current time to 24 hours in the past
+Measurement Interval - average time between motor block assessments - front tile metric calculation

+this calculation will look at all Motor block assessments (including those that are not on sedation or mechanically ventilated) average time between scores should be calculated from ACTUAL documented RASS scores in EPIC (ie. those with a _dt stamp) and not any forward filled scores there needs to be a minimum of two scores to calculate a measurement interval (if a patient has only just been admitted with one RASS score documented, or if a patient only has one RASS score during their entire ICU admission, calculation will not be possible and data will not be included on front tile metric the data on the front tile looks back from the current time to 24 hours in the past